benmvp/migrate-react-hooks-minishop/src/02-effects/README.md

 # Step 2 - Effects

 Data fetching, setting up a subscription, and manually changing the DOM in React components are all examples of _side effects_.
-They are not part of the main render loop of a component, but a very common in React components.
+They are not part of the main render loop of a component, but are very common in React components.

 🏅 The goal of this step is to learn how to use the `useEffect` hook in a function component to replace the `componentDidMount`, `componentDidUpdate` & `componentWillUnmount` lifecycle methods from class components.